Leica Digilux 3 vs M9

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica Digilux 3 and Leica M9 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the Digilux 3 and the M9 have been discontinued, but can regularly be found used on eBay.
+Both the Digilux 3 and the M9 have been discontinued, but can regularly be found used on ebay.
 The M9 was replaced by the Leica M Typ 240, while the Digilux 3 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica Digilux 3 Manual (free pdf) or the online Leica M9 Manual.
+Further information on the features and operation of the Digilux 3 and M9 can be found, respectively, in the Leica Digilux 3 Manual (free pdf) or the online Leica M9 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Leica Digilux 3 and the Leica M9?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.